Andrew-Ayegh/DegenTrendBot/README.md

 ## 📜 License

-This project is licensed under the MIT License.
+This project is licensed under The Prosperity Public License 3.0.0